iMissile/Self.Writing/Analysts/R_tools_and_links.md

 ### Бизнес-решения
+- [Data Science Hero](http://datascienceheroes.com/).
+We are a new company working for the best results on Data Science projects.
+We have a mixed skill set and a lot of experience with Data Science with Big Data, we can help you get your project done.
 - [MapR](https://www.mapr.com/) is a complete distribution for Apache Hadoop that packages more than a dozen projects from the Hadoop ecosystem to provide you with a broad set of big data capabilities.
 The MapR platform not only provides enterprise-grade features such as high availability, disaster recovery, security, and full data protection but also allows Hadoop to be easily accessed as traditional network attached storage (NAS) with read-write capabilities
 	- [Axibase Time Series Database (ATSD](https://www.mapr.com/apps/axibase-time-series-database#main).
 ATSD is a statistics database built on top of HBase that includes metric storage, analytical rule engine, alerting, forecasting and visualization.
 - [AxiBase](http://axibase.com/).
 End-to-end Reporting And Analytics For Enterprise It.
 Products: